-Can funds be used to purchase vehicles or repair and/or upgrade existing vehicles?
+Can funds be used to purchase vehicles?

 Vehicles may be leased, but not purchased.
-However, lease agreements to own (i.e., lease-toown or rent-to-own) are not allowable.
+However, lease agreements to own (i.e., lease-to-own or rent-to-own) are not allowable.
 The lease or rental agreement must terminate at the end of the grant cycle.
 Unallowable for the purchase of trucks that are commercially available for rent.
 An example of an unallowable truck purchase includes a refrigerated truck that can be rented as-is (without making modifications or retrofitting).
 This truck is considered general purpose equipment and can be rented, but not purchased.